bokkypoobah/BokkyPooBahsEtherRefundablePrize/README.md

 ### BERP Reward Distribution

+**UPDATE Apr 15 2017 - The [WhitehatWithdraw contract has been extended to Jan 10 2018](https://www.reddit.com/r/ethereum/comments/65ex5c/whg_withdraw_contract_extended/).** The date that I close the BERP Reward Distribution pool and distribute the rewards has not been decided yet.
+This page will be updated when this is done.

 13,540 BERPs will be distributed to the reward accounts on the ETH chain in the list below in equal proportions when the WhitehatWithdraw contract expires (expected April 15 2017):

 \#  | ETH Chain Reward Account | Withdrawal Tx | Source